solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 One of the most beautiful meteorite structures, without doubt a little bit of a coral colony.
 A considerable part of the surface with many distinct, larger and smaller little stars is uniquely preserved.
 The little stars make up, it would seem, raised, flattened little cones; they have up to ten externally broadening septa, separated by darker furrows.
 The center of the little stars, from which the septa and the furrows emanate, consists of angular granules.
 The coenenchyme or intermediate area between the little stars appears tiled with angular little plates.
 Smaller, obviously younger little stars with fewer rays appear between the older ones, such as in an _Astraea_.

 I permit myself to designate the genus in honor of Mr. [Carl August] Carl Graf von Bose and Mrs. Louise [Wilhelmine Emilie] Countess von Bose née von Reichenbach-Lessonitz, who are both excellent naturalists and took a most active part in these meteorite studies of the author.
-As is well known, Mrs. Countess von Bose, through a foundation in Frankfurt am Main, not long ago, exerted her interest for the exploration of nature in a wonderful way.
+As is well known, Mrs. Countess von Bose not long ago, through a foundation in Frankfurt am Main, exerted her interest for the exploration of nature in a wonderful way.

 #### _Bosea cyanea_.
 Nov.
 Sp.